tamtran4869/sql_challenge/README.md

 ## Solutions

+Solutions included SQL queries, results and personal comments about insights after each part.

 **Case Study #6 - Clique Bait Store.**

 This case has 3 types of analytical tasks with digital analysis, product funnel analysis and campaign analysis to assess traffic on the website, products, categories, and promotion campaigns.